HFzzzzzzz/ACMGA/README.md

 ### Using the Docker image:
 ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
 Please make sure these dependencies are installed before running ACMGA.
 We recommend using this approach.

-## ACMGA supports building the environment either locally or using the Docker image.
 ### Building the local environment:
 - python3.10
 - [Snakemake(>6.0)](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)